 D. HOTEL/MEAL ALLOWANCE EXPENSES

-The committee has a general policy of granting only one day of hotel/meal allowance at the rate of $175 (as of September 2017).
-The hotel/meal allowance is intended to cover the lecturer’s meals (at the UW rate of $59) and lodging expenses (at the state rate of $115/night) and applies only to the date of the lecture, not to the lecturer’s entire stay on campus.
+The committee has a general policy of granting only one day of hotel/meal allowance at the rate of $192 (as of September 2021).
+The hotel/meal allowance is intended to cover the lecturer’s meals (at the Madison rate of $61) and lodging expenses (at the state rate of $131/night) and applies only to the date of the lecture, not to the lecturer’s entire stay on campus.
 As with the honorarium, the hotel/meal allowance can be supplemented by the sponsoring and co-sponsoring units through other funds.

 While the committee’s policy is to grant a one-day hotel/meal allowance, if the lecturer provides other services of a public (i.e., university-wide) nature on another day, the sponsor may request additional hotel/meal allowance expenses.
 In such cases, the applicant must detail and fully justify the request for additional amount.